Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

+where $\epsilon>0$ is a constant independent of $N$ and $K$. \end{theorem} \begin{remark} Theorem~\ref{thm:main_result} provides a sufficient condition for the case where \emph{$N$ scales to infinity for every fixed K}.
+The question arises as to what happens when both $N$ and $K$ scale at the same rate.
+We will describe this case in Section~\ref{sec:general_case}. \end{remark}

+Theorem~\ref{thm:main_result} follows from a tight bound---based on characterization of error exponents as in \cite{gallager}---on the error probability $P(E_i)$.
+We will show that the error exponent, $E_o(\rho)$, is described by:

-The next Theorem establishes an upper bound on the probability $P(E_i)$ in (\ref{eq:P(Ei)}) of erroneously picking a set which differs from the true defective set in $i$ items. \begin{theorem} The probability of the error event $E_i$ defined in (\ref{eq:P(Ei)}) that a set which differs from the defective set $S_1$ in exactly $i$ items is favored by the ML decoder (averaged over all codebooks and test outcomes) is bounded from above by
+where, $({\cal S}^1,{\cal S}^2)\in\Xi_{S}^{\{i\}}$, defined in (\ref{eq:Xi}), denote any disjoint partitions of the defective set $S_1$ with cardinalities $i$ and $K-i$, respectively. $X_{{\cal S}^1}$ and $X_{{\cal S}^2}$ are the corresponding disjoint partitions of the $K\times 1$ input $X_{S_1}$ of lengths $i\times 1$ and $(K-i)\times 1$, respectively.
+We then have the following result: \begin{lemma} The probability of the error event $E_i$ defined in Eq. \ref{eq:P(Ei)} that a set which differs from the defective set $S_1$ in exactly $i$ items is selected by the ML decoder (averaged over all codebooks and test outcomes) is bounded from above by